Renegade-3863/C-Plus-Plus-Critical/README.md

 Updated something about the C++11 new features(brace initialization and return by value optimization feature), along with something more about static data members inside C++ classes

+2024/03/20

+Updated something about the C++11 smart pointer: What are they and how to use them (To be updated: deadlock problem for shared_ptr) (Namely: Intelptr.h, Intelptr.cpp)